Heimdal

 #3.
 Keep Your Device Secure with a Mobile Security Product

 With a good security suite for mobile devices, it’s much harder to become the victim of ransomware or any type of malware.
-Even if you do click on malicious links or make any other security mistakes, an intelligent cybersecurity product should still neutralize the threat.
+Even if you do click on malicious links or make any other security mistakes, an intelligent cybersecurity product should still keep your Android safe.

 Just like in the case of PCs and laptops, Antivirus is not enough, even if it’s next-gen. You also need a threat prevention solution, like our Heimdal™ Threat Prevention Home (which can be installed on up to three devices, including Android mobile devices), or the stand-alone product, Thor Mobile Security.